 Just as long as you stand by me.“

 “Stand By Me” stands as one of the most popular and well-received songs of all time.
 Sales of the song have been certified as Gold.
-The song has been inducted into the Library of Congress for being considered as something that has improved the fabric of life for all Americans (and the rest of us around the world, too).
-“Stand By Me” has, also, been inducted into the Song Category of The Rock n’ Roll Hall of Fame.
-It is one of those songs that help comprise the soundtrack of our lives.
-And, it all began from The Bible, rising up on soaring Gospel-inspired voices, from a Peoples who know a thing or two about the power of Love and of the importance of Faith.
+The song has been inducted into the Library of Congress for being considered as something that has improved the fabric of life for all Americans.
+“Stand By Me” has also been inducted into the Song Category of The Rock n’ Roll Hall of Fame.
+It is one of those songs that helped to create the soundtrack of our lives.
+And it all began with The Bible, soaring Gospel-inspired voices and a Peoples who know a thing or two about the power of Love and of the importance of Faith.
 Enjoy.

 Ben E. King has a website which can be reached by clicking on the link can be found here.

-Thanks, as always, to KEXP for helping to inspire the writing of this post.
+Thanks, as always, to Rolling Stone Magazine for helping to inspire the writing of this post.
 A link to their terrific website can be found here.